-The Bank has not been in breach of the LEF limits during the year ended 31 March 2023.
-It is to be noted that there was no excess as at 31 March 2022 based on audited financials for FY20-21.
+The Bank has not been in breach of the LEF limits during the year ended 31 March 2024.
+(Previous Year - Nil)

-7.8.
+7.7.
 Disclosure on Borrowing and Lending activities

 The Bank, as part of its normal banking business, grants loans and advances, makes investments, provides guarantees to and accept deposits and borrowings from its customers, other entities and persons.
 These transactions are part of the Bank's normal banking business and are undertaken in accordance with the guidelines prescribed by the Reserve Bank of India.